A Study On Extended Pickup Configurations And Voicing last

 onto the body for good contact.

-wrapped inside a piece of self adhesive tape to
+inside a piece of self adhesive tape to prevent

-crammed, but serviceable since I left enough slack on
+serviceable since I left enough slack on the wires.

 While not being a new feature, this subject